Are You Ready To Return To The Office? ✔

 Work from anywhere is here to stay.

 With social distancing being a key feature in the office, it is essential to rethink its utilisation.
-With reduced work force, how will you optimise space for certain activities?
+With a reduced workforce, how will you optimise space for certain activities?
 Do you need to look at how your space is currently being used?

 Looking at the space and repurposing it to be more beneficial for the employee experience will enhance working relationships and strengthen employee wellness, collaboration and culture.
 Look at ways to engage your staff.
 Ensuring the utilisation of your space is used properly is key for real estate.